Chapter 1 : Starlight

 Some japenese tourists even got out their cameras and started filming it.

-Bill had remembered saying something like: “stupid french,” and then he remembered the hard slap on his cheek, with tears glistening in her eyes.
+Bill had remembered saying something like: “stupid french, alwaysu making stuff up” and then he remembered the hard slap on his cheek, with tears glistening in her eyes.

-Bill had never seen her cry before.
+Bill had never seen her cry before - except maybe at the Matrix.
 If anything he was the one that should be crying - he'd just been slapped, and the stinging sensation was not going away any time soon.
 He'd bet thirty galleons there was the angry scarlet imprint of her hand on his cheek.

-Now she was slipping through her fingers, and he wanted to run after her, yell at her at the top of his voice, pleading for her to stay.
+Now she was slipping through his fingers, and he wanted to run after her, yell at her at the top of his voice, pleading for her to stay.
+It was always Fleur, it always had been.

-But she was running down the street, tears running down her cheeks.
+But she was running down the street, tears running down her cheeks, pouring from her silvery eyes.

 He sprinted after her, picking a piece of popcorn out his ear.